chatziko/libqif/README.md

 #### Use OR-Tools

-If OR-Tools are installed in your system when libqif is compiled, they will be used by some libqif methods for linear optimization and network flow.
+Several libqif methods can use OR-Tools for linear optimization and network flow.
+When installing via Homebrew, OR-Tools are installed automatically.

+When installing manually, you should install OR-Tools before compiling libif.
 The easiest way is to locate the `.tar.gz` file for your system in the [OR-Tools binary distributions](https://developers.google.com/optimization/install/cpp/#binary-distributions), then install it by simply copying the libraries and header files under `/usr/local` :